rcanand/mlonm1/README.md

 # ML on M1 mac

+This document tries different components of a (python based) Machine Learning (ML) stack on Apple Silicon (M1) macs.

-Everything here is the thinking as of 11/03/2022.
+Everything here is the thinking as of 11/03/2022, and is subject to change.

-m1* macs are:

-- defined as all macs from original m1 all the way to the latest apple silicon (m1, m1 pro, m1 max, m1 ultra, m2)
-- practically, tested on original m1 mac mini running macOS Ventura 13.0 (22A380) with vs code and terminal
+Apple Silicon includes all macs from original m1 all the way to the latest apple silicon (m1, m1 pro, m1 max, m1 ultra, m2).
+Practically, the following were tested on the original m1 mac mini running macOS Ventura 13.0 (22A380) with vs code and terminal.

-This document shows the steps to get ML to work on m1* macs:

-- Package manager and python version
-  - Options: venv+pip, miniconda+(conda-forge/pip), miniforge, anaconda, mamba, mambaforge
-  - miniconda3 now supports m1* macs with python 3.9.latest.
+We have many choices for a package manager - venv+pip, miniconda+(conda-forge/pip), miniforge, anaconda, mamba, mambaforge. miniconda3 now supports m1 macs with python 3.9.latest.
 So, we will use miniconda to create the conda environment.

+So, download and install miniconda for Apple M1 from [here](https://docs.conda.io/en/latest/miniconda.html), following the instructions there.

 ## Classical ML